a-chow-cse/PromptBoosting/README.md

 `fewshot_k`: by default you should set it to 16.

-`fewshot_seed`: random seed for generating few-shot splits. choices include [12, 21, 42, 87, 100]
+`fewshot_seed`: random seed for generating few-shot splits. choices include (choose from 100, 13, 21, 42, 87)

 `use_wandb`: you can use WANDB to log the training process by using `--use_wandb`